EllieD33/fe-news/README.md

 ## Live Demo
 The site is live on [Netlify](https://newshub2024.netlify.app/).
-For demonstration purposes, a logged-in user is hardcoded into the application.

 ### Overview
 NewsHub allows users to browse news stories with filtering and sorting options.
 Similar to platforms like Reddit, users can vote on stories and leave comments.

 ## Getting started
 Follow these steps to set up and run the project locally.

 ### Prerequisites